jayvicsanantonio/tracknstick.com/README.md

 ## Tech Stack

-- **Next.js:** React framework for server-side rendering and improved performance.
+- **Vite:** A fast and modern build tool that provides a smoother development experience.
 - **TypeScript:** Static typing for enhanced code maintainability and scalability.
 - **Tailwind CSS:** Utility-first CSS framework for rapid UI development.